sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

     }

-You must use `VerifyProcess.class` as the `service` property value, to denote that the class is a valid implementation for the `VerifyProcess` interface.
+You must use `VerifyProcess.class` as the `service` property value to mark the class as a valid implementation for the `VerifyProcess` interface.
 The `immediate` property specifies that the component will be available immediately, rather than the first time it's used.

 You must also define the mandatory `verify.process.name` property, which is used by the OSGi service tracker for verifiers to capture verifier components.
 See